Gabrielefabbro/my-web-site/content/event/example/index.md

 event: PhD intervies

-location: Wowchemy HQ
+location: Laboratoire de Chimie et Physique Quantiques
 address:
-  street: 450 Serra Mall
+  street: Université Paul Sabatier - Bat.
+3R1b4 - 118 route de Narbonne 31062 Toulouse Cedex 09, France
-  city: Stanford
+  city: Toulouse
-  region: CA
-  postcode: '94305'
+  postcode: '31400'
-  country: United States
+  country: France

-summary: An example talk using Wowchemy's Markdown slides feature.
-abstract: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.'
+summary: PhD interview in front of the Comité de Suivi Individuel.
+abstract: 'Description of the work done during the first 6 months of the doctorate.
+Description of my doctoral project and other projects.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2030-06-01T13:00:00Z'
+date: '2023-05-24'
-date_end: '2030-06-01T15:00:00Z'
+# date_end: '2030-06-01T15:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: '2023-11-11'

-authors: []
+authors: [Gabriele Fabbro]
 tags: []

 # Is this a featured talk? (true/false)